 Well water is basically water located deep in the ground.
 A hole was dug deep in the ground until it reaches the aquifer, a layer of permeable rock that holds water.

-Upon establishing a connection with the aquifer, a pump will be installed to extract the water into the well for the residents.
+Upon establishing a connection with the aquifer, a pump like the shallow well water pump will be installed to extract the water into the well for the residents.

-As such, well water are often not tested or treated by the government.
+As such, well water is often not tested or treated by the govternment.

 Recent statistics stated that 13 percent of Americans rely on household wells for their water needs.
 That comes out to around 42 million Americans.

 The Environmental Protection Agency (EPA) notes that there are three general types of wells.
 They vary in terms of their depth and how they are created.